Last Updated: 15th March 2023

 When we discuss employee advocacy and employee influence on social media, we often think of those in less senior positions going the extra mile for their organization.

 But consider this… if senior executives and those with a vested interest in the success of your company aren’t talking about you on social media, how can you expect your less senior employees to do so?

 We’re going to breakdown the importance of senior leadership presence on social media, how this can influence your entire workforce, and how this can be managed in a time-effective manner.

 The Social CEO

-We’re living in a time where people are expressing a want for trust, authenticity and operational transparency from brands, which has potentially caused this rise in senior executives taking to social media to relay information in a more personal way.
+We’re living in a time where people are expressing a want for trust, authenticity and operational transparency from brands.
+This has lead to a rise in senior executives taking to social media to relay information in a more personal way.

-Take former T-Mobile CEO John Legere for example, who has a staggering 6.4 million followers on Twitter.
-Legere used the platform to show off his exuberant personality, while intermittently discussing T-Mobile products.
-T-Mobile’s official Twitter page has 1.2 million followers, respectively.
-Not only this, but Legere also used this platform to address customer queries and issues.
 His likeable personality allowed consumers to put a face to the telecommunications brand and associate it with a person they like.
-After all, it’s what social influencers have been doing for years now.
+After all, it’s what social media influencers have been doing for years now.

 Influence Starts at the Top

 It’s no secret that your employees will look to senior management for guidance and leadership in many situations.
 So it is imperative that if you’re looking to your employees to utilize social media for work purposes and to disseminate company content, senior leadership must already be doing this.